AnesSuite: A Comprehensive Benchmark and Dataset Suite for Anesthesiology Reasoning¶

 Loss & Training¶

 The SFT stage uses standard next-token prediction loss.
-The GRPO stage employs group relative policy optimization: multiple candidate responses are sampled for each question, correct answer matching serves as the reward signal, and intra-group relative rankings are used to compute the advantage function for policy optimization.
-Unlike conventional RL, GRPO requires no separate reward model, leveraging instead the verifiability of multiple-choice questions as the reward signal.
-Training is conducted separately at the Qwen2.5-7B/14B/32B scales; SFT is performed for a limited number of steps, and GRPO uses standard hyperparameter settings.
+The GRPO stage utilizes group relative policy optimization, where multiple candidate responses are sampled for the same problem.
+Correct answer matching serves as the reward signal, and the advantage function is calculated based on relative ranking within the group to optimize the policy.
+Unlike traditional RL, GRPO requires no additional reward model, directly leveraging the verifiability of MCQs.
+Training was conducted on Qwen2.5-7B/14B/32B scales with limited SFT steps and standard GRPO hyperparameters.

 Key Experimental Results¶